+Its not a common place occurrence, but ventricular arrhythmias may be expected to happen here.
 As soon as you are in the RV, and are seeing the pulse waveform, you can inflate the balloon with air.
 The volume is 1.5ml.

 Past the pulmonary valve, one can now see the PA waveform, which resembles the waveform of any other artery.
-At this stage the diastolic pressure rises to about 6-12mmHg (due to flow resistance in the pulmonary arterial network) This is the fabled PA diastolic pressure, the PADP, which maintains a stable and reliable relationship with the PAWP.
+At this stage the diastolic pressure rises to about 6-12mmHg (due to flow resistance in the pulmonary arterial network) This is the fabled PA diastolic pressure, the PADP, which maintains a supposedly stable and reliable relationship with the PAWP.

 The catheter with the inflated balloon is advanced further, until the PA waveform disappears, and a venous-looking waveform appears.
 This is the wedge waveform.
 It indicates that the pulmonary artery is occluded.

 The pressure here should also be 6-12 mmHg, like the PA diastolic pressure.
 If it is different, it shouldn't be far off ( about 5mmHg) and this relationship should persists for some hours, so you can just use the PADP (this way you don't have to wedge repeatedly).
 Once you have found this wedging point, deflate the balloon passively, and fix the catheter in position.